yuanyji/batmud_blowtorch-plugins/README.md

    - Accessible via the in-game menu under the options tab.
    - Customize settings for combat information, chat windows, and Bat integration.
    - Options include automatic translation of chat messages, tick cycle settings, health bar alerts, font size adjustments, and more.
-4. **Translation Functionality**:
-   - Use .fy xxx for manual translation between Chinese and English.
-   - Translation can be toggled by swiping the health bar.
-   - Utilizes the DeepLX-Serverless project for translation.
-5. **Termux Interaction**:
-   - Execute commands and retrieve results within Termux, also chat with LLM modules is available.
-   - Requires specific setup and permissions via ADB.
-6. **Map Drawing**:
-   - Create and manage maps with commands like .mp new, .mp ld, .mp bk, .mp sv, etc.
-   - Customize map appearance and manage room coordinates.
-7. **Convenient Functions**:
+4. **Convenient Functions**:
    - Map Drawing: Create and manage maps with commands like .mp new, .mp ld, .mp bk, .mp sv, etc.
+   - Translation: translation between Chinese and English.
+   - Termux Interaction: Execute commands and retrieve results within Termux, also chat with LLM modules is available.
-   - Log management for chat and game information.
+   - Log management: record chat and game informations.
-   - Whereis functionality for dungeon location tracking.
+   - Whereis: functionality for dungeon location tracking.
-   - Font size adjustments for screen readability.
+   - Font size: Double finger zoom to adjust size for screen readability.
-   - World map support with real-time coordinate updates.
+   - World map: display location of character outdoors with real-time coordinate updates.
-   - Customizable button and icon settings for quick access to commands.
+   - Buttons: Customizable button and icon settings for quick access to commands by click or slide in different directions.
+   - Target monsters: by slide buttons or type icons, no need type chars.
+   - Special exit: slide button to get access to special exits, like "drawbridge".
+   - Combat window: simplify the combat informations display, like "potion: 200".
+   - Health bar: Show your hp,ep,sp status or party status graphically, also for enemy health.
+   - Timer window: shows count every tick cycle.
+   - Chat window: individual window for chat message display.
 ## Usage
-- **Installation**: Replace the existing BlowTorch directory with the provided package and install the BlowTorch 2.1 app.
+- **Installation**: Replace the existing BlowTorch directory with provided package or create new emulated/0/BlowTorch directory and install the BlowTorch 2.1 app.
 - **Configuration**: Import settings via the in-game menu and adjust plugin settings as needed.
 - **Commands**: Utilize the various commands and shortcuts provided by the plugin to enhance gameplay efficiency.
 ## Termux Setup